 By improving the efficiency of processes and providing employees with better tools for their jobs, kaizen enables your company to do more with less resources — thereby increasing productivity levels across all departments within your business.
 This also reduces overhead costs associated with operating an inefficient operation by reducing excess inventory or unnecessary overhead expenses caused by having too many employees doing unnecessary tasks at any given time during the course of a day or week (for example, having too many people available for overtime work when there is no need for them at all).

 Of course, as the name suggests, Kaizen is not a one-time process.
 Kaizen should be adopted by everyone from the top management to the lowest level employee.
-Employee Suggestion Systems are a great way to support Kaizen processes.
+The Continuous Improvement Solution is a great way to support Kaizen processes.

 Digital Marketing Manager